 - 234 + … = 718

-If you think ‘well, that’s not too hard’, remember: the answers are multiple choice, so you will also lose some time on scrolling through the four possible answers.
+If you think ‘well, that’s not too hard’, remember: the answers could be multiple choice, in which case you will also lose some time on scrolling through the four possible answers.
 Sometimes you need to do some extra calculations on the answer itself, for example: the answer on the second question is 6/3.
 However, the shortest way of writing this is 2, so the multiple-choice answers could contain a 2, and no 6/3.
-Furthermore, you ar NOT allowed to use a calculator.
+Furthermore, a lot of candidates crack under pressure.
+How do you deal with the stress to perform?

 How to practice

 The best way to start exercising is by training on round numbers, like 81/9 = 9.
 Trading Interview provides you the Easy-mode on the mental arithmetic questions, which only contain round numbers.
-Try to keep the duration of the tests at a maximum.
+Try to build up the duration of the tests to a maximum.
 This way, you can train to keep your focus over a longer period of time.
-The next step is to train with fractions/ non-round numbers.
-Trading Interview provides you the Medium-mode on the mental arithmetic questions, which contains non-round numbers.
+The next step is to train with fractions/ non-round numbers with the Medium-mode.
 The last step is to exercise with fractions and ‘filling the gaps’, which is the Hard-mode on this website.

 What is the benchmark for the three preset levels?